guestdaniel/ZilanyBruceCarney2014.jl/README.md

 # AuditoryNerveFiber.jl

 AuditoryNerveFiber.jl is a Julia package that provides access to auditory-nerve models in Julia.
-Most implementations of auditory-nerve models in the literature are written in C or MATLAB, or a mixutre of the two.
+Most implementations of auditory-nerve models in the literature are written in C or MATLAB, or a mixture of the two.
 This package provides access these models in Julia using a consistent interface so that users can model easily in Julia without worrying about the details of implementation for each model or knowing the native language of each model.

 ## Why a new package?
 Why Julia?